weikunhan/leetcode-summary-python/filo/README.md

 This type of problem includes: maintain LIFO cache problem

-The time complexity of the stack is Push O(1) and Pop O(1).
+The time complexity of the stack is Push-Top O(1) and Pop-Top O(1).
 The Space complexity of the stack is O(n).

 | *#* | *Link* |*Solution* |
 | ---- | --------------------------------- | --------------------------------- |